nicanor-korir/hrc-safe-tool-handover-with-vla-dissertation/README.md

 ```

 This writes `data/handover_results_full.csv`, 1000 trials, in about five
 minutes on a laptop.
-The base seed makes the run reproducible.
+The base seed makes the run reproducible

 ### 4. Analyse